Pavelski goals not enough for Stars, now in 3-1 Cup hole

 Tampa Bay’s third power-play goal of the game was set up after a disputable tripping penalty called against Stars captain Jamie Benn.

 “I disagree with the call, but it’s out of our control.
-Just move on,” said Stars defenseman John Klingberg, who had a goal for Dallas.
+Just move on,” Stars defenseman John Klingberg said.

-The Stars didn’t have too much time to fret over that call or the loss with Game 5 coming up only 21 hours later in the first back-to-back in a final since 2009.
+The Stars, who have given up six power-play goals in three consecutive losses since winning the series opener, didn’t have too much time to fret over that call or the loss.
+Game 5 was set to start only 21 hours later in the first back-to-back in a final since 2009.

 “It’s two guys going for a loose puck.
 That’s a hockey play, that’s what I saw,” interim head coach Rick Bowness said, adding he had watched the replay a couple of times.
 “They’re hooking us and we’re fighting through the hook.”